-- You can stimulate your clients to share their feedback from your service.
+- You can stimulate your clients to share their feedback about your service.
 This can happen in a variety of smart ways, and your goal should always be not to bribe people in return for a review.
-This means, you should not pay for reviews or offer unrealistic discounts to those who leave their testimonial.
+This means you should not pay for reviews or offer unrealistic discounts to those who leave their testimonial.
 It will make you seem desperate, and that can hurt your business in the long run.
 Encouraging people can be as simple as merely asking for their feedback, sending a feedback form, or offering a feasible discount on their next service/purchase.

 Step 4: Explore Email Marketing & All It Has to Offer

 Before we continue, let’s get one thing very clear: email marketing can work for all kinds of businesses, including solopreneurs and small to medium-sized companies.
 It is not something that only brings leads to large businesses.
 If you know how to leverage email marketing, it can be a powerful lead generation tool for your remodeling business.